Parents protest plan to house asylum seekers in gymnasium at P.S. 172 in Sunset Park, Brooklyn

 "We have a very small space to work with.
 To have children moving around and also asylum seekers moving around, the likelihood that there will be contact between the two parties is guaranteed," PTA co-president Samantha Clark said.

-"They did it on their own, especially our mayor.
-It has nothing to do with migrants.
+"They did this on their own, especially our mayor.
+This has nothing to do with the migrant issue.
 This has to do more with safety issues for our kids," said one parent.

 "We want them here the right way, not this way," said grandmother Myrna Negron.